 Step 3: Interpret your results and take action

 The data uncovered through this series of steps can help identify your user’s specific pain point in the activation funnel.
-If you are still seeing a large drop off in the final funnel, it is important to determine a new solution to mitigate drop off, and implement it.
+If you are still seeing a large drop-off in the final funnel, it is important to determine a new solution to mitigate drop-off and implement it.
 Use this same series of steps to test your new solution!

 Conclusion